The Protective Enclave is a physical and/or logical separation of

 In the past, DCL3 data was accessed from applications running directly on

 workstations.
-Now, DCL3 data should only be accessed from inside the CSCU
+Now, DCL3 data must only be accessed from inside the CSCU

 Protective Enclave using applications launched from a virtual desktop.